My daughter has been pushing me to try butternut squash. So I owe this recipe to her.

 Heat the stock in a pot and simmer.

-Begin by heating the oil in a skillet.
-Add the onion and soften for 3 - 4 minutes.
-Add the minced garlic and cook for 1 minute until fragrant.
+Begin by heating the oil in a pot. soften for 3 - 4 minutes.
 Next, add the arborio rice and toast for 2 minutes stirring frequently.

 Serve and enjoy!